jpconstantineau/pykey/documentation/docs/setup/libraries.md

 PyKey uses libraries from the [Adafruit CircuitPython Library Bundle 7.x](https://circuitpython.org/libraries).
+These are pre-compiled libraries in mpy format (a binary format representing the pre-compiled Python code)

-Installing Libraries is as simple as copying the files into the lib folder.
+Installing Libraries is as simple as copying the necessary files into the lib folder of your CircuitPython device.